 After a pizza party at Andy’s house, Rick and the girls went upstairs to sleep while I followed our sister Catherine across town to stay at her house.
 I enjoyed sleeping in Henry’s bedroom, adorned with lots of Notre Dame and Cubs decorations.

 Note: Henry serves in the U. S. Coast Guard.
 When he graduated from the Academy, then President Obama was the commencement speaker and handed diplomas to the graduates.
 Henry knew #44 is from the south side of Chicago and a big White Sox fan.
-That didn’t deter Henry, who was excited about the Cubs’ great play and bright future.
-When he received the diploma from the President, Henry asked, “So, how about those Cubbies?!”
-To which the President said, “Ahhhhhhhhh” and smiled. 🙂
+That didn’t deter Henry, who retells the story in his own words:

 The next day in Omaha, the family came over and we enjoyed a Wiffle Ball game in the Kelly backyard, the site of the annual Dundee Classic Wiffle Ball Tournament.
 Read more about this event, which was once attended by Nebraska Governor Pete Ricketts and his children.

 The next day, Andy and I drove family members in two cars from Omaha to Iowa, passing cornfields, windmills, and the occasional tractor.
-We arrived at Principal Park, the home of the Iowa Cubs, near an “Old School” tavern where we met et up with Brigid’s sister Mary.
+We arrived at Principal Park, the home of the Iowa Cubs, near an old tavern where we met up with Brigid’s sister Mary.

 The gang proceeded to eat a pregame meal, but I couldn’t eat, I was too anxious.
 I left and started singing the lyrics repeatedly as I walked to the ballpark.